oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ## Combined Format for Issuance

-For transporting the II-Disclosures Object together with the SD-JWT from the issuer to the Holder, the II-Disclosures Object is base64url-encoded and appended to the SD-JWT using a period character `.` as the separator.
+For transporting the II-Disclosures Object together with the SD-JWT from the Issuer to the Holder, the II-Disclosures Object is base64url-encoded and appended to the SD-JWT using a period character `.` as the separator.
 This means that the resulting string consists of four dot-separated parts as follows: